-State and Church relations in the light of religious freedom
+State and Church relations in light of religious freedom

-Due to historical reasons,36 a special provision regarding State and Church relations has been included to every constitutional text of the Modern Greek state; this provision grants to Orthodoxy the status of "prevailing religion" in Greece.37 Throughout the country's constitutional history, the interpretation of the term "prevailing" triggered the discussion with reference to certain advantages that the prevailing religion could enjoy in conjunction to the fundamental right of religious freedom.
-On the ground of "prevailing religion", the worship of other religions was not guaranteed as free, but was simply tolerated by state authorities in the majority of Greek Constitutions.38
+Due to historical reasons (Clogg, 2002: 7-45), a special provision regarding State and Church relations has been included in every constitutional text of the Modern Greek state; this provision grants to Orthodoxy the status of "prevailing religion" in Greece.
+Throughout the country's constitutional history, the interpretation of the term "prevailing" triggered the discussion with reference to certain advantages that the prevailing religion could enjoy in conjunction to the fundamental right of religious freedom.
+On the ground of "prevailing religion", the worship of other religions was not guaranteed as free, but was simply tolerated by state authorities in the majority of Greek Constitutions (Daskalakis, 1952: 27-30).

 In the current Constitution the State and Church relations are covered by article 3 and freedom of religion is guaranteed in article 13.
-Although, it has been argued39 that the term "prevailing religion" reflects a statistical fact, the religion of the overwhelming majority within society, the existence of such term in a separate constitutional article, symbolically put in the beginning of the Constitution,
+Although, it has been argued (Dagtoglou, 2005: 440, Troianos, 1984: 68-69, contra Poulis, 2002: 40) that the term "prevailing religion" reflects a statistical fact, i.e. the religion of the overwhelming majority within society, the existence of such term in a separate constitutional article, symbolically put in the beginning of the Constitution, substantially limits to some extent the concept of protection of religious freedom (Manesis, 1981: 256, Minaidis, 1990: 134), since it provides an interpretative tool for provisions that manifestly interfere with the enjoyment of certain rights for reasons of religious beliefs; for example, the Christian form of oath that the President of the Republic is obliged to take according to article 33 of the Constitution.
+In this regard, a structural reform of articles 3 and 13 will be proposed that mostly clarifies the constitutional concept of religious freedom.

-35 For instance article 5, par.
-2 (non discrimination) shall be enriched with more discriminatory grounds following the dictate of article 21, par.
-1 of the EU Charter of Fundamental Rights.